 - Positive pressure displacement type autoclave: It uses steam flushes and pressure pulses.

-- Besides, it is also used in medical applications to sterilize medical equipment.
+- Besides, it sterilizes the medical equipment.

 - Moist heat sterilization might cause corrosion and combustion of lubricants.

-- Many chemicals breakdown during the sterilization process.
+- Many chemicals break down during the sterilization process.